article / Hotspot conflict

 IV.
 Escalation of External Intervention: U.S.-Israel Pressure and Russia-Iran Estrangement, Diplomatic Deadlock Unsolvable

-In addition to exerting public opinion pressure, the United States and Israel have also launched "Color Revolution"-style hybrid warfare.
-Their intelligence agencies are accused of infiltrating Iran, bribing officials, providing cyber support, and spreading subversive information.
-The United States also plans to fully support Israel in disarming Hamas and to reactivate military strike options against Iran.
-However, it is noteworthy that Netanyahu privately asked Russian President Putin to convey a message to Tehran, stating that Israel currently has no intention of escalating the situation or attacking Iran, fearing that Iran might make a strategic miscalculation and launch a "preemptive attack" first.
-This The contrast between public toughness and private "avoidance of conflict." reflects the caution of the U.S. and Israel regarding direct conflict.
-Meanwhile, Russia, which Iran could have relied on, has seen its bilateral relationship with Iran become distant due to diverging interests.
-Although Putin spoke with Pezeshkian on December 30, 2025, discussing energy, infrastructure cooperation, and the Iranian nuclear issue, Russia finds it difficult to provide substantial assistance.
-It might only invest effort to prevent Iran from "changing its political landscape" because "the collapse of the current Iranian regime would impact its Middle East strategy."
-In addition to exerting public opinion pressure, the United States and Israel have also launched "Color Revolution"-style hybrid warfare.
-Their intelligence agencies are accused of infiltrating Iran, bribing officials, providing cyber support, and spreading subversive information.
-The United States also plans to fully support Israel in disarming Hamas and to reactivate military strike options against Iran.
-However, it is noteworthy that Netanyahu privately asked Russian President Putin to convey a message to Tehran, stating that Israel currently has no intention of escalating the situation or attacking Iran, fearing that Iran might make a strategic miscalculation and launch a "preemptive attack" first.
-This The contrast between public toughness and private "avoidance of conflict." reflects the caution of the U.S. and Israel regarding direct conflict.
-Meanwhile, Russia, which Iran could have relied on, has seen its bilateral relationship with Iran become distant due to diverging interests.
-Although Putin spoke with Pezeshkian on December 30, 2025, discussing energy, infrastructure cooperation, and the Iranian nuclear issue, Russia finds it difficult to provide substantial assistance.
-It might only invest effort to prevent Iran from "changing its political landscape" because "the collapse of the current Iranian regime would impact its Middle East strategy."
+In addition to exerting pressure through public opinion, the United States and Israel have also launched a color revolution-style hybrid warfare.
+Their intelligence agencies have been accused of infiltrating Iran, bribing officials, providing cyber support, and spreading subversive information.
+The United States also plans to fully support Israel in disarming Hamas and to restart military strike options against Iran.
+However, it is worth noting that Netanyahu privately asked Russian President Putin to convey a message to Tehran, stating that Israel currently has no intention of escalating the situation or attacking Iran, and expressing concern that Iran might make a strategic miscalculation and launch a preemptive strike.
+This contrast between public toughness and private avoidance of war reflects the caution of the United States and Israel toward direct conflict.
+Meanwhile, Russia, which Iran could have relied on, has seen its bilateral relationship with Iran grow distant due to diverging interests.
+Although Putin held a phone call with Pezeshkian on December 30, 2025, discussing energy, infrastructure cooperation, and the Iranian nuclear issue, Russia is unlikely to provide substantial assistance.
+It may only invest efforts to prevent a change in Iran’s regime if the collapse of the current Iranian government would impact its Middle East strategy.

 V. Future Outlook: Four Major Game Points Determine the Direction of the Situation, and the "Cannot Show Weakness" Paradox Remains Difficult to Resolve